florentpoujol/php_extensions_cheat_sheet/readme.md

 ```
 Works the same with properties, functions and classes: `this->{propName}  this->{methodName}()  {funcName}()  new {className}()`;

-__MOST IMPORTANTLY__

-You MUST precede variables with the keyword `let` to be able to change their value:
+__MOST IMPORTANTLY, you MUST precede variables with the keyword `let` to be able to change their value__:
 ```
 var theVar = 1; // declaration
 let theVar = 2; // assignation of another value